ethersphere/bee-js/README.md

 In Visual Studio environment, the tests have been set up to run against your local bee node on `http://localhost:1633` To run Jest tests, choose the `vscode-jest-tests` CI job under the Run tab.
+You can run your own local Bee client for test purposes with the help of [test/bee.sh](test/bee.sh).
+If you pass `--ephemeral` flag, the container automatically will be removed at the end of the run.

 ### Compile code